Dell iDRAC Monitoring

 PSU Monitoring

-By choosing the PSU (Power Supply Unit) Monitoring script you will be able to get access to this data:
+By choosing the PSU (Power Supply Unit) Monitoring driver you will be able to get access to this data:

 Most common values on which you might want setup an alert are: